 C.Mcrae/N.Grist, Ford Focus RS WRC’01, Rally of Argentina 2001, 1st

 After four rallies, Mcrae hadn’t scored any point yet.
 But he took great revenge by winning in a row three of the toughest rallies in the Championship, Argentina, Cyprus and Greece, while Sainz being third in the first two rallies.
 In Argentina, the Scottish got a start-to-finish win, while in Cyprus he kept a close battle with Richard Burns until the final leg when Mcrae took advantage of Burns opening road position.

 In the Rally of Cyprus, the duo Mcrae and Sainz started the final leg in the first and second positions.
 The Spaniard recovered the difference stage by stage, also helped by the running order, and reached the last stage with a small disadvantage of 5.9 seconds.
 However, the engine of Sainz failed only a few kilometers into the stage, and Mcrae could ensure his third consecutive win, which placed him on top of the Driver’s Championship, while the team was second in the Manufacturer’s trophy.

 C.Sainz/L.Moya, Ford Focus WRC’01, Rally Safari 2001, ret.

-For the Rally Safari, the team decided to install the animal protection bars behind the bumper, in order to minimize their impact on the aerodynamics of the car, allowing to reach a slightly higher top speed.
+For the Rally Safari, the team decided to install the animal protection bars behind the bumper, to minimize their impact on the aerodynamics of the car, allowing them to reach a slightly higher top speed.